Skip to main content

 IEEE 754 Standard

-JavaScript follows IEEE 754 floating-point standard - +0 and -0 are equal in comparisons but preserve their sign in math operations.
+JavaScript follows the IEEE 754 floating-point standard - +0 and -0 are equal in comparisons but keep their sign in math operations.

 NaN Equality